 - For online studies you should only have one timeslot running at a time.
 Enter the final participation date and time.
 The latest date/time you should select for this is the last day SONA will be available to participants that semester.
 Even if the study is approved by the IRB to run longer than that, participants must complete your study that semester if they sign up for it, so you should select a date a time no later than 5pm on the day SONA closes that semester (usually the last day of instruction before finals start, see Important Dates)

 - Enter the number of participants- usually this is the number of participants you are approved to collect data for by the IRB.

 - Click “Add this timeslot”

-Sometimes participants sign up for an online study early and “squat” on the timeslot all quarter, not taking your survey until the very end.
-To prevent this, you may want to set up your timeslot so that the final participation date/time is sooner than the end of the quarter- perhaps in one week, or two weeks.
+Sometimes participants sign up for an online study early and “squat” on the timeslot all semester, not taking your survey until the very end.
+To prevent this, you may want to set up your timeslot so that the final participation date/time is sooner than the end of the semester- perhaps in one week, or two weeks.
 Any participants who sign up but don’t complete the study should be given an “Unexcused no show” when you grant credit.
 After the final participation time/date has passed for that timeslot, you may set up a new timeslot that lasts another week or two and can accommodate the remaining participants you are approved to collect data from.
 You may repeat this process until all your data is collected.
 If you do this, remember to only have one timeslot running at a time for online studies!
 It is confusing to participants if you have multiple running at once.